danielrotaermel/vinylist-webshop/README.md

 ##### Unit- and Integrationtests

 Tests can be found within the folder `Webspec3/ClientApp`.
 Run them with `npm run test`.
 To start the execution, click on `debug` in the opened browser.
-An example Unittest can be found in `Webspec3/ClientApp/src/app/services/storage.service.spec.ts`, an example Integrationtest can be found in `Webspec3/ClientApp/src/app/language-switcher/language-switcher.component.spec.ts`
+Two example Unittest can be found in `Webspec3/ClientApp/src/app/services/storage.service.spec.ts` and `Webspec3/ClientApp/src/app/product/product-image.spec.ts`, an example Integrationtest can be found in `Webspec3/ClientApp/src/app/language-switcher/language-switcher.component.spec.ts`.

 ##### Use Automated UI Testing